– Umbrella organization of charcoal burners and tar manufacturers -

 On 3rd October 1997 the charcoal makers of the Stemberghaus in Hasselfelde (Harz) held the foundation meeting of the European Charcoal Burners Association.
 Eighteen active members signed the founding resolution.
 The idea was European, the members still only German.
 This should soon be changed.
 The idea of this umbrella organisation soon spread word in other European regions.
 Nearly twenty years later the associaton counts about two thousand members.

-In the meantime the association umbrellas more than thirty clubs and societies, four municipalities and more than seventy single members.
+In the meantime the association umbrellas more than forty clubs and societies, four municipalities and more than seventy single members.
 In addition, there are eight sponsoring members/institutions.
-Friends of the charcoal craft from Germany, France, Great Britain, Italy, the Netherlands, Austria, Poland, Romania, Sweden, Switzerland and the Czech Republic shape this European network which crosses national boarders and already reaches as far as Egypt.
+Friends of the charcoal craft from Germany, France, Great Britain, Italy, the Netherlands, Austria, Poland, Romania, Slovenia, Sweden, Switzerland and the Czech Republic shape this European network which crosses national boarders and already reaches as far as Egypt.

 The association is a registered association under German law and operates within its articles of associaton.
 The general meeting is the highest panel.
 The executive committee is elected every four years and is headed by the president, the vice president, the treasurer and the secretary.
 In addition there are the members of the extended committee.